3 Minute Thesis & Project Competition

 The following prizes will be awarded in 2019:

 |Runner-up||$150 bookstore gift certificate||$150 bookstore gift certificate|

 |People's choice||$100 bookstore gift certificate||$100 bookstore gift certificate|

 Two competitors will also be selected to represent Concordia at:

-- 3MT Eastern Canada Regional Competition will take place on April 18, 2018 at McGill University.
+- 3MT Eastern Canada Regional Competition will take place on April or May 2019.
+A location will be determined shortly.

-- Ma Thèse en 180 seconds competition at the ACFAS congrès hosted by Université du Québec à Chicoutimi from May 7-11, 2018.
+- Ma Thèse en 180 seconds competition at the ACFAS congrès hosted by Université du Québec à Outaouais on May 29, 2019.
 This participant must be a PhD candidate and present in French.

 How does it work?

 Both doctoral and masters students can compete in this competition.
 Masters students can present their thesis work or a graduate research project.
 Interested students must have attended a GPSC405 - 2019 Concordia Three Minute Thesis and Project Competition Orientation Session and a minimum of three coaching sessions to participate.